Privacy Policy

 Your Consent Matters

 We add your data to our secure and robust client management system which is stored on the cloud and has restricted access.
-We also store any paper records in relation to us in a locked office in securely locked filing cabinets.
+We may store any paper records in relation to us in a locked office in securely locked filing cabinets.

 14